AnirudhJM24/chatbot/README.md

-Install the dependencies
+#Install the dependencies

-Run the code
+#Run the code
+'python3 main.py'

+# To save the logs
+'python3 main.py >logs.txt'